Wrongful conviction of David Camm: First theory of the crime

 Many false leads hampered the investigation of the murders.
 The theory of the crime at the time of the arrest was that Camm returned home from playing basketball, shot his family, and attempted a clean-up before abandoning this and calling the Sellersburg State Police post for help.
 Rob Stites, a crime scene photographer who was believed by the police to be a blood-spatter analyst, told police there was a clean-up at the crime scene and high-velocity impact spatter on the shirt Camm was wearing.

 Another piece of seemingly incriminating evidence was a phone bill indicating Camm had made a phone call from the residence at 7:19 p.m. on the evening of the murder.
 He claimed to be playing basketball at the church from 7:00 p.m. to approximately 9:30 p.m. that evening.
 Camm also had a history of infidelity, which police believed was the motive for the murders.

 Before long, the erroneous nature of several pieces of evidence was revealed.
 While the infidelity accusations were credible, it was discovered that most of the rest of the evidence on the probable cause affidavit was either inaccurate or unreliable.
 Based on the autopsies and other evidence, the time of death was determined to be around 8:00 p.m., far earlier than the original estimate of 9:30 p.m. giving Camm an alibi.
 The phone call that seemed to prove Camm was lying about his alibi was disproven.
 The phone company discovered the inaccuracy stemmed from the confusion regarding Indiana's complicated time zones.
 The call was made an hour earlier, at 6:19 p.m.

 The clean-up at the crime scene and the blood spatter on David's shirt were also questioned.
 It was discovered that there was not, in fact, a crime scene clean-up but the usual separation of blood when exposed to air for a while.
 Several other areas that Stites had claimed to be high-velocity impact spatter found at the crime scene were inaccurate interpretations, calling into question Stites' abilities.
 Investigators stated that they investigated the foreign DNA on the sweatshirt found at the crime scene.
 However, there were no matches when it was run through CODIS.

 Second theory of the crime

 The discovery that the time of the murder was over an hour earlier than previously thought meant that Camm now had an alibi.
 Eleven witnesses told police he was with them playing basketball from 7:00 p.m. until after 9:00 p.m.
-The police changed their theory of the crime from a murder following the basketball game to one in which he sneaked out of the basketball game, committed the murders, and then slipped back in without being noticed.
+The police changed their theory of the crime from a murder following the basketball game to one in which he snuck out of the basketball game, committed the murders, and then slipped back in without being noticed.